ww1659/cptc-bar/README.md

 Username: guest

-Password: guest1
+Password: test

 This is a preview / development environment so feel free to submit orders or update the stock.
 This project is also running in production and is currently live.

 ## Features

-There is always more to be done, but as of now some of the main aspects of this project are:
+There is more I'd like to do, but as of now some of the main aspects of this project are:

 - Authentication with Clerk
 - Build an order and generate a sale